Texas's 1st congressional district

 Texas' 1st congressional district in the United States House of Representatives serves the northeastern portion of the state of Texas.
 As of 2022, the 1st district contained 775,992 people.
-It consists largely of four small East Texas metropolitan areas—Kilgore, Texarkana, Texas, Longview–Marshall, and Tyler.
+It consists largely of four small East Texas metropolitan areas—Kilgore, Texarkana, Longview–Marshall, and Tyler.
 With a Cook Partisan Voting Index rating of R+25, it is one of the most Republican districts in Texas.
 It has been represented by Republican Nathaniel Moran since 2023.

 The 1st district once encompassed large parts of North Texas and Central Texas, but as the population of Texas grew, the district got smaller until it only encompassed about half of Northeast Texas.